 Exhibition • “Futures that Never Happened”, Heimtali Museum, Estonian National Museum, Heimtali, Estonia, 2018 and A Room of One’s Own.
 Feminist’s Question to Architecture, Museum of Estonian Architecture, Tallinn, Estonia, 2019.

 Installation and Essay • “Composite Countryside.”
 The Baltic Pavilion at the 15th Venice Architecture Biennale, Venice, Italy, 2016 and “Composite Countryside.”
 The Baltic Atlas, Sternberg Press, Berlin, 2016.

-Buildings and construction play a major part in climate breakdown, biodiversity and natural habitation loss, accounting for nearly 40% of energy-related CO2 emissions globally.
 We recognise the need to critically revise specifying materials just as means to an end and instead, wherever possible, consider them from the outset.
 Rather than looking at it as symbol or abstraction, we aim to understand space as material reality.
 Our teaching studio in UAL Central Saint Martins in London is based on reusing building stock from existing disassembled structures and urban mining in collaboration with Enfield Council Excess Material Exchange.
-In the Estonian Academy of Arts in Tallinn we work closely with natural building experts with the focus on bio-based materials and our diploma studio focuses on transformation of existing structures and circular economies.
+For our design studios at the Estonian Academy of Arts we have established a collaboration with the Competence Centre of Ecological Building with the focus on bio-based materials and our MA diploma studio focuses on transformation of existing structures and circular economies.

 Teaching • Studio 5, BA Architecture, Central Saint Martins, UAL, London, the UK, 2020-...